The Ultimate Bathroom Renovation Checklist

 Measure It and Record

 Measure some preliminary measurements of your space and record them in a handy location.
-Room dimensions, including ceiling height, the length and width of the room, and window locations, assist in providing measurements for flooring, drywall, and framing.
+Room dimensions, including ceiling height, length, and width of the room, and window locations assist in providing measurements for flooring, drywall, and framing.

 Remember to record the measurements for showers and existing tub, along with the vanity size and length of lighting strips or fixtures.
 These figures help to evaluate costs accurately and allow you to prefer plumbing fixtures and features that work for space.